psadmin-io/patchBot/README.md

                     -Channel '<slack channel>'
 ```

-`patchBot` will store the last patch returned my MOS in the current working directory.
+`patchBot` will store the last patch returned from MOS in the current working directory in a `.txt` file.
 It uses that patch number to compare against future runs to determine if a new patch was released.

 ## Parameters for Find-LatestMOSPatch